An Older Adult Skips Bathing? Maybe there’s a Reason

 5. Don’t obsess about them having a daily bath.
 Unless an older person has been very active, they probably won’t need a daily bath or shower.
 With more fragile, dry skin, just washing the underarms and groin area in between formal showers might actually be healthier.

 6. Fear and/or pain: Older adults might experience dizziness from medications or even inner ear problems.
 This can make getting in the bath or shower scary and washing hair dangerous.
 Pain can work into this, too.
 If it hurts their knees to get a leg over the side of the tub, they may put off the chore.
 Dizziness should be reported to the doctor because some medication changes might be warranted.
 If pain is an issue, maybe a shower chair, grab bars, long handled back brush, and a hand-held shower head would help.
-If getting in at all is a problem, check into the possibility that a phycial upgrade for the shower could be arranged that would make the process easier.
+If getting in at all is a problem, check into the possibility that a shower upgrade could be arranged that would make the process easier.

 7. Discomfort even apart from the aforementioned pain can be an issue.
 Some older people get cold more easily.
 They might become tired more quickly.
 They may no longer have the sense of balance and range of motion they once had.
 If someone must help them bathe, there is a loss of dignity involved.
 Offer to go with them to the doctor to see if more can be done to ease their discomfort.